tianleimin/ACL2018-MultimodalMultitaskSentimentAnalysis/README.md

 ```

-The Hierarchical Fusion model in the multimodal experiments is based on paper:
+The Hierarchical Fusion model in the multimodal experiments is based on our previous work:

 ```latex
 @inproceedings{tian2016recognizing,